JonCrook/icl-ml-portfolio/README.md

 # CREDIT CARD FRAUD DETECTION

-Project aim is to analyse data containing both fraudulent and non-fraudulent credit card transaction data and use this to build a machine learning model that can accurately predict a fraudulent transaction in the future.
-This is important to minimise the amount of customers and vendors who are negatively impacted by the large scale of global credit card fraud.
+The project aim is to analyse a dataset containing both fraudulent and non-fraudulent credit card transactions and use this to build a machine learning model that can accurately predict a fraudulent transaction in the future.
+This is important to help minimise the number of customers and vendors who are negatively impacted on a daily basis by the large scale of global credit card fraud.
 The project will use a number of techniques to attempt to make the performance of the model as strong as possible.

 ## DATA